Search Results for

 C:\Program Files\LS Retail\Update Service\Instances\INSTANCE-NAME\Upgrade\Database\database.bak

-where INSTANCE-NAME is the name of the current instance.
+Replace INSTANCE-NAME with the actual name of your instance.

 Snapshot